Constructions and bounds for subspace codes: Introduction

-By convention we formally set $\dH(C)=\infty$ if $\#C<2$, i.e., $\dH(C)>m$ for each integer $m$.
-If the alphabet $\Sigma$ is a finite field (or a ring), we can call a block code $C$ \emph{linear} if it is linearly closed.
-While there is a lot of research on block codes with $\#\Sigma>2$, we want to consider the binary case $\Sigma=\F_2=\{0,1\}$ only.
 By $A(n,d)$ we denote the maximum possible cardinality of a binary block code $C$ with length $n$ and minimum Hamming distance at least $d$.
-The determination of $A(n,d)$ is an important problem that has achieved wide attention but is still widely open, i.e., except for a few special cases only lower and upper bounds for $A(n,d)$ are known, see e.g.\ \cite{agrell2001table,litsyn1998update,mounits2002improved,schrijver2005new}.
+The determination of $A(n,d)$ is an important problem that has achieved wide attention but is still widely open.
+I.e., except for a few special cases only lower and upper bounds for $A(n,d)$ are known, see e.g.\ \cite{agrell2001table,litsyn1998update,mounits2002improved,schrijver2005new}.
 For a vector $\bc\in\F_2^n$ the Hamming distance $\dH(\bc,\zv)$ between $\bc$ and the all-zero vector $\zv\in\F_2^n$ is called the \emph{Hamming weight} $\wt(\bc)$ of $\bc$, counting the number of non-zero entries.
+Note that additive and linear block codes indeed contain $\zv\in\F_2^n$ as a codeword, while this does not need to be the case in general.
 A block code $C$ where each codeword has the same Hamming weight, say $w$, is called \emph{constant weight} (block) code.
 The corresponding maximum possible cardinality is denoted by $A(n,d,w)$.
 For bounds and exact values for $A(n,d,w)$ we refer the reader e.g.\ to \cite{brouwer2006new,ostergard2010classification,polak2018semidefinite} and the citing papers.

 The aim of this chapter is the study of so-called \emph{subspace codes}.
 One way to introduce these codes is to consider them as $q$-analog of binary block codes, i.e., the codewords are subspaces of the vector space $\F_q^n$.